arangodb/arangodb/PULL_REQUEST_TEMPLATE.md

 Pull requests are an essential collaborative tool for modern software development.

-The below list is inteded to help you figure out whether your code is ready to be reviewed and merged into ArangoDB.
+The below list is intended to help you figure out whether your code is ready to be reviewed and merged into ArangoDB.
 The overarching goal is to:

 - Reduce the amount of *recurring* defects